mpetason/vcluster_101/vCluster-101/step1/text.md

 This should output the installed version of vCluster.

-## Let's check out the current context
+## Let's check out the current context using Kubectx

 `kubectx`{{exec}}